TechnicallyPhillyGroups/technicallyphillygroups.github.com/sponsors.md

 * **Sponsor-of-the-Month:** $250 minimum -- at the beginning of each Technically Philly Groups meeting for the month in which you'd like to apply your donation, we'll acknowledge your company as a sponsor and read out a 30-word announcement of your choice.

 All sponsorship money goes directly toward TPG's mission.
-Your monetary support indicates that you agree to uphold the [TPG Values](/values.html) of service, relationships, and learning.
+Your monetary support indicates that you agree to uphold the [TPG Values](/values.html) of service, relationships, and learning before profit.

 Mail checks payable to **TPG, Inc.**: